 Florida Power & Light (FPL)

-The largest electric company in the state is FPL, which serves 11 million Floridians.
-Its service area includes the eastern coast of Florida, including Miami, Fort Lauderdale, West Palm Beach, and parts of the greater Tampa Bay area.
+Florida Power & Light (FPL) is the largest electric company in the state, serving 11 million residents.
+Its service area covers the eastern coast of Florida, including cities like Miami, Fort Lauderdale, West Palm Beach, and parts of the greater Tampa Bay area.

-Known for its commitment to renewable energy, FPL has invested in Florida solar panel projects, making it a leader in solar energy.
-The company focuses on innovation and reliability to meet the growing energy needs of its diverse customer base.
+Recognized for its dedication to renewable energy, FPL has made significant investments in Florida solar panel projects, solidifying its position as a leader in solar energy.
+The company offers net metering for customers with Florida solar panels, allowing them to receive credit for excess energy generated by their systems.
+The company continues to prioritize innovation and reliability to meet the evolving energy demands of its diverse customer base.

 Evaluating A Property in Florida for Solar Panels